 We use this information to help improve the website or monitor the performance of our campaigns.

 4. Where we get your data

-At the point of graduation, your name, degree, basic biographical information (as defined in Section 3) and contact details from the University student system are used to create a record for you in the alumni database in accordance with the University’s Student Privacy Notice which was presented to you on enrolment; the latest version can be found here.
+At the point of graduation, your name, degree, basic biographical information (as defined in Section 3) and contact details from the University student system are used to create a record for you in the alumni database in accordance with the University’s Student Privacy Notice which was presented to you on enrolment; the latest version can be found by contacting firstname.lastname@example.org.
 We also create a record for any donors and friends of the University who are not alumni and who wish to receive our information.